csbaxter/nestlabs/hello/README.md

 ## How to Submit

 Type the line below into your terminal to submit.
+No more having to make branches in and uploading your files into github!
+Juse execute the below, logging in with your GitHub username and password when prompted.
 For security, you'll see asterisks (`*`) instead of the actual characters in your password.

 ```
-submit50 cs50/2018/ap/hello
+submit50 cs50/problems/2019/ap/hello
 ```

-Congratulations!
-You just completed your first C program!

-This was Hello.